wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### No Useless Constructor

-### Classes have a default constructor if one is not specified.
+Classes have a default constructor if one is not specified.

 An empty constructor function or one that just delegates to a parent class is unnecessary. eslint: [`no-useless-constructor`](https://eslint.org/docs/rules/no-useless-constructor)